rolandiartmeladze/PortfolioBackend/README.md

 ## Set Up the Database:

-Run the following commands to apply migrations:
+### Run the following commands to apply migrations:

-python manage.py migrate
+python manage.py migrate <br />

-If necessary, create a superuser for the admin panel:
+### If necessary, create a superuser for the admin panel:

 python manage.py createsuperuser

 ## Run the Development Server:

-python manage.py runserver
+python manage.py runserver <br />
 The server will be available at http://127.0.0.1:8000/.

-API Endpoints
+## API Endpoints
-The project provides the following REST API endpoints:
+### The project provides the following REST API endpoints:

 GET/POST /api/posts/: Retrieve a list of all records.
 POST/GET /api/comments//: Create a new record.